bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
-  In applications there are a lot of states that the application should never been in in the first place.
   Like - displaying an error messsage while simulatensoutly displaying a result.

   Thes are simple things that should never happen.
 Impossible states  based on the requiremen - yet they do.